- For general support questions see Frequently Asked Questions.

 - For questions about products, see Product FAQ or System Requirements.

-In addition, here are some more options that are available to Family Historian users:
+In addition to the Quick Start Guide and the Help, here are some more options that are available to Family Historian users:

 - All users are encouraged to join the Family Historian User Group which is an excellent resource for Family Historian users.
 Among many other things, it has forums where Family Historian users can post questions and get help.